shaunsmith/functionslab/README.md

 2. If you are using virtualbox with the "fnlab.ova" image make sure you run the entire lab inside the "fnlab VM".

+## Clone or download this repo

+Use the "Clone or download" button at the top right to clone or download this repo.

 ## Section 1 - Setting up a Docker Environment

 * [Docker Options](vm.md)